12 Rules for Life

 12 Rules for Life: An Antidote to Chaos is a 2018 self-help book by the Canadian clinical psychologist Jordan Peterson.
 It provides life advice through essays in abstract ethical principles, psychology, mythology, religion, and personal anecdotes.
-The book topped bestseller lists in Canada, the United States, and the United Kingdom, and had sold over five million copies worldwide by the end of 2020.
+The book topped bestseller lists in Canada, the United States, and the United Kingdom, and had sold over ten million copies worldwide, as of May 2023.
 Peterson went on a world tour to promote the book, receiving much attention following an interview with Channel 4 News.
 The book is written in a more accessible style than his previous academic book, Maps of Meaning: The Architecture of Belief (1999).
 A sequel, Beyond Order: 12 More Rules for Life, was published in March 2021.

 Overview

 Background

 Peterson's interest in writing the book grew out of a personal hobby of answering questions posted on Quora; one such question being "What are the most valuable things everyone should know?", to which his answer comprised 42 rules.
 The early vision and promotion of the book aimed to include all rules, with the title "42".
 Peterson stated that it "isn't only written for other people.
 It's a warning to me."